TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Check Out This Behind the Scene Look at 'Bad Boys For Life' Read More
+    *   Check Out This Behind the Scenes Look at 'Bad Boys For Life' Read More
-    *   What to Watch on FandangoNOW: ‘Bad Boys for Life,’ ’Sonic the Hedgehog’ and April Fool’s Day Movies Read More
+    *   What to Watch on FandangoNOW: ‘Trolls World Tour,’ ‘Like a Boss’ and Recommendations for Easter and Passover Read More
     *   Know Before You Watch: ‘Trolls World Tour’ Read More

     Explore Content